zacksteel/pyrodiversity/code/YosemiteDemo.md

 ## 3 Calculate pyrodviersity from surfaces

-This can be done for a full landscape (e.g. a watershed) or buffered around sample points.
+This can be done for a full landscape (e.g., a watershed) or buffered around sample points.
 Here I demonstrate this for watersheds and will add a sample point example at a later date.